wuhuiyun07/wuene.github.io/index.md

 {% include section.html %}

 {% capture text %}
 We conduct research at three levels.
-Firstly we apply **molecular microbiology methods** to detect microbial waterborne pathogens to characterize temporal and spatial variations of pathogens in water systems.
-We use advanced sequencing techniques to study microbiome in natural water and built water as a framework for the health of human, animals, and the environment.
-Such big data derived analysis, enable us to identify pathogens, novel microbial water indicators, or bacterial phages that can potentially combat antimicrobial resistant crisis.
+Firstly, we apply **molecular microbiology methods** to detect microbial waterborne pathogens and characterize temporal and spatial variations of pathogens in water systems.
+We use advanced sequencing techniques to study microbiomes in natural and built water environments as a framework for human, animal, and environmental health.
+This big data-driven analysis enables us to identify pathogens, novel microbial water indicators, and bacterial phages that can potentially combat antimicrobial resistance.

-These studies empower our second level research.
-We use environmental metagenomic data to **characterize microbiome in environmental waters, identify waterborne disease associated, reduce the health risks to the environment and human**.
-We use machine learning for microbiome discovery, espcially viruse communities in environmental water samples.
+These studies empower our second level of research.
+We use environmental metagenomic data to **characterize microbiomes in environmental waters, identify waterborne diseases, and reduce health risks to the environment and humans**.
+We employ machine learning for microbiome discovery, especially virus communities in environmental water samples.

-Last, we perform our research based on **Open Science and reproducible research principle**.
-We profile temporally as well as spatially separated samples (diagnosis, pre-treatment, post treatment) to quantify changing clonal phylogenies, during disease progression, or in response to therapeutic intervention.
+Lastly, we perform our research based on **Open Science and reproducible research principles**.
+We profile temporally and spatially separated samples (diagnosis, pre-treatment, post-treatment) to quantify changing clonal phylogenies during disease progression or in response to therapeutic intervention.

 {%
   include button.html